huggingface/pytorch-image-models/CONTRIBUTING.md

 *This guideline is very much a work-in-progress.*

-Contriubtions to `timm` for code, documentation, tests are more than welcome!
+Contributions to `timm` for code, documentation, tests are more than welcome!

 There haven't been any formal guidelines to date so please bear with me, and feel free to add to this guide.